Article 2A.

 (b) Time Limit. - An agency that is not a board or commission must take one of the actions listed in subsection (a) of this section within 30 days after receiving the Commission's statement of objection.
 A board or commission must take one of these actions within 30 days after receiving the Commission's statement of objection or within 10 days after the board or commission's next regularly scheduled meeting, whichever comes later.

-(d) Return of Rule. – A rule to which the Commission has objected remains under review by the Commission until the agency that adopted the rule decides not to satisfy the Commission's objection and makes a written request to the Commission to return the rule to the agency.
-When the Commission returns a rule to which it has objected, it must notify the Codifier of Rules of its action.
+(d) Return of Rule. - A rule to which the Commission has objected remains under review by the Commission until the agency that adopted the rule satisfies the Commission's objection or submits a written response to the Commission indicating that the agency has decided not to change the rule.
+If the agency does not submit a revised rule to satisfy the Commission's objection within the time limit established in subsection (b) of this section, or submits a written response indicating that the agency has decided not to change the rule within the time limit established by subsection (b) of this section, the Commission shall return the rule to the agency and notify the Codifier of Rules of its action.
 If the rule that is returned would have increased or decreased expenditures or revenues of a unit of local government, the Commission must also notify the Governor of its action and must send a copy of the record of the Commission's review of the rule to the Governor.
 The record of review consists of the rule, the Commission's letter of objection to the rule, the agency's written response to the Commission's letter, and any other relevant documents before the Commission when it decided to object to the rule.
 (1991, c.
 418, s.
 1; 1995, c.
 415, s.
 5; c.
 507, s.
-27.8(h), (y); 2003‑229, s.
-10; 2011‑291, s.
-2.60; 2011‑398, s.
-8; 2023‑46, s.
-15.)
+27.8(h), (y); 2003-229, s.
+10; 2011-291, s.
+2.60; 2011-398, s.
+8; 2023-134, s.
+21.2(h).)

 § 150B-21.13.
 Procedure when Commission extends period for review of permanent rule.